 My love for aviation started as a young kid, when my grandfather used to take me up flying in his Cessna 172.
 Early on I was fascinated by flight.
 In my young teens I was a member of the Civil Air Patrol, Coeur d’Alene Composite Squadron, Idaho Wing.
 I participated in disaster relief, and was on the ground search and rescue team.
 CAP provided a wealth of knowledge studying the principles of flight and rocketry.
 As I grew older my path took me in different directions, ultimately as a photographer.

 I recently had the opportunity to jump head-first into the world of aviation photography, and have found a way to reconnect with an industry I deeply love.
 My skillset in the photography world is diverse, and I pride myself on being able to professionally and efficiently provide clients a wide array of photography and video related services to satisfy all elements of your marketing needs.
-Wether it is full lifestyle oriented FBO, in-Flight, and maintenance images for your asset library, architectural images of your facilities, or video of your operations and buildings, I will deliver beautiful 5-star images and video that showcase the best you have to offer, and capture the essence that makes you and your business unique.
-I’m commercially insured and a FAA Part 107 certified Drone Pilot.
+Whether it is full lifestyle oriented FBO, in-Flight, and maintenance images for your asset library, architectural images of your facilities, or video of your operations and buildings, I will deliver beautiful 5-star images and video that showcase the best you have to offer, and capture the essence that makes you and your business unique.
+I’m commercially insured and a FAA Part 107 certified UAS operator.

 I am on the forefront of technology in the photography world, utilizing the latest equipment, with a trained eye, to deliver simply the best images possible, while constantly pushing the limits of my creativity.
 I look forward to hearing from you!